Mindgamesnl/OpenAudioMc/docs/spotlight.md

 # Spotlight
-Recommended servers that shine with openaudiomc
+Amazing servers that use OpenAudioMc to power their experience

 | ImagineFun      | Sprookjescraft |
 | ----------- | ----------- |